zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

   block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
 By definition, every block belongs to at most one branch.

-Hard fork
+Consensus rule change
   The creation of a new branch by a change in the consensus rules of the network.
 Nodes that do not recognize the new rules will continue to follow the old branch.

 Network upgrade
-  An intentional hard fork undertaken by the community in order to improve the network.
+  An intentional consensus rule change undertaken by the community in order to improve the network.

 Abstract